Use an image picker

 - npx expo install expo-image-picker

-Tip: Any time we install a new library in our project, we must stop the development server by pressing Ctrl + c in the terminal and then running the installation command.
-After the installation, we can start the development server again by running npx expo start from the same terminal window.
+Tip: Any time we install a new library in our project, stop the development server by pressing Ctrl + c in the terminal and then run the installation command.
+After the installation completes, we can start the development server again by running npx expo start from the same terminal window.

 2